 Tuhia

-Tuhia is the official language of the City of Tuhia (a city-state on the southern coast of Qèmxa contitent).
+Tuhia is the official language of the City of Tuhia (a city-state on the southern coast of Tèmxa contitent).
 It is also spoken in the surrounding area along with many other related dialects and languages.
 However, because of the location of these dialects & languages, they do not have offical recognition compared to standard Tuhia.
 It is estimated that about 6-7 million people speak Tuhia natively, but it is spoken much more widely as a trade language due to the historical and modern trade status of the city and the other southern city-states in the region (all of which speak similar languages).
 It is written with a mixed alphabet-syllabary system.
-This system has some persistent historical spelling and occianal abbreviation/ligature.
-Tuhia is generally considered to be a relatively easy language to learn as it is low on irregularites and relatively simple to write.
+This system has some persistent historical spelling and occianal abbreviations/ligatures.
+Tuhia is generally considered to be a relatively easy language to learn as it is low on grammatical complexity but has a large number of irregularities.
 A brief description is provied below:

 Phonology